 Like all good holidays, Hanukkah is a time of feasting.
 We know that sometimes eating differently at family events can be tricky, but we’ve got you covered

 At this time of year, the Jewish community celebrates Hanukkah, and the miracle oil that kept the candles burning for eight days while the Maccabees fought for the Holy Temple.
-Today that means spending time with family and friends, enjoying latkes, donuts, and other tasty treats fried in oil.
+Today that means spending time with family and friends, enjoying latkes, doughnuts, and other tasty treats fried in oil.

 Here’s our guide to a happy vegan Hanukkah: how to eat well, celebrate, and deal with inquisitive family members with questions about your dietary choices!